 Composing Sunset Landscape Photos

-What’s more, there are some basic rules for composing sunset landscape photos that will help ensure you get the shot you want.
-Most importantly, remember that your camera should be set up in advance so that you’re not struggling with it while the sun is going down.
+Most importantly, remember to set your camera up in advance so that you’re not struggling with it while the sun is going down.

 Choose your colors wisely!

 “Get there early.”
 That’s the advice I’ve heard so many times regarding photography, and I never really understood why.